oibrahi1/Fine-Tuning-LLaVA-NEXT/README.md

 **Model directory: model**

-The genrated reports and the ground truth reports will be saved in the results directory to be used in the evaluation step.
+The genrated reports and the ground truth reports will be saved in the results directory to be used in the evaluation stepup.

 # Compute green score